dab960405/frontend-reddit-clone/README.md

 A Reddit clone built with Angular that replicates the main functionalities of the popular social media platform.
 🚀 Demo
 🌐 View Live Application https://frontend-reddit-clone-o23t.vercel.app/

-You can test it with the following users and passwords: user:123, user1:123, user7:123
+You can test it with the following users and passwords: user:123, user1:123, user7:123 It will take around 1–2 minutes for the backend service to activate; please be patient.
+Sorry about that.

 📋 Features